jpower432/shiny-journey/README.md

 # shiny-journey

-A prototype runtime agent for evidence collection and evaluation to detect compliance drift at runtime.
+A collection of automation that simulates a framework for generating and collecting compliance evidence at runtime.

 ## Build